John Reese (Person of Interest)

+Fictional character biography

 Background

 Born in Puyallup, Washington, Reese's real name is unknown, "John Reese" being a pseudonym he assumed at some time prior to late 2006, when he began service in the Central Intelligence Agency.
 According to his military records, John is, in fact, his first name, with a middle initial H, while his last name begins with the letters TAL and ends with an S. He was born on May 1.
 Little else is known about his early life.
 He describes himself as having no friends and no family.
 It is mentioned that his father served in the Army and died as a war hero after his fourth tour in Vietnam.

 It is known that, in 1993, John joined the U.S. Army to avoid a jail sentence, and served as an infantryman, and Green Beret, before being discharged as a Sergeant after 12 years of service.
 While he was stationed at Fort Lewis, Washington in 2001, John met Jessica Arndt, a nurse with whom he fell in love.
 On a vacation to Mexico, he tells Jessica that he has left the Army just as they witnesses the Twin Towers fall on television and he decides his military career is far from over.
 Eventually, John breaks up with Jessica and is recruited by the CIA.
 Some time after that, they meet by chance in an airport, where a newly engaged Jessica gives John a final opportunity to save their relationship by asking him to ask her to wait for him; he is unable to do so.

 John joins the CIA in 2005 and is recruited by the elite Special Activities Division of the CIA, by which time he is using the last name "Reese".
 Sometime in 2006 he is partnered with Kara Stanton, and they are assigned to black ops activities by their handler, Mark Snow.
 Although Reese demonstrates the skills necessary to conduct the missions to which he is assigned, he shows some hesitation to commit fully to them as he lacks the ruthlessness shown by Kara.
 He gradually lets go of his inhibitions, becoming a cold-blooded killer.
 Together, he and Kara participate in a number of successful missions, several of which illegally take place in the U.S., which Kara refers to as "enemy territory."
 During this period Reese begins a relationship with Kara after a successful assassination.